 Damages in Gas and Electricity Arbitrations

 As with many, if not all, other sectors, damage in electricity and gas supply most commonly arises through breach of contract.
 If a party has entered into a contractual obligation to supply electricity or gas that it does not fulfil, the buyer under the contractual arrangement may incur damage.
 Similarly, the seller may incur damage under a contractual arrangement if the buyer refuses to fulfil its obligation to accept delivery and pay the agreed price.
-Reasons for the non-fulfilment may be manifold, ranging from a ‘simple’ unwillingness, for example, because of commercial reasons, to technical issues, for example, resulting from delays in constructing a power plant that was supposed to generate electricity to be sold under a contract.
+Reasons for the non-fulfilment may be manifold, ranging from a ‘simple’ unwillingness (for example, because of commercial reasons) to technical issues (for example, resulting from delays in constructing a power plant that was supposed to generate electricity to be sold under a contract).

 Damage can also arise out of breaches of competition law.
 A party may have held a dominant position in the relevant market (either as a single firm or jointly with other market players), which allowed it to impose conditions that it would not have been able to impose had it been subject to the constraints of effective competition.
 An abuse of a dominant position may take the form of unfair prices or trading conditions, which causes damage to the counterparty.
-Although such claims are most commonly dealt with through national courts, they have also arisen in arbitration.
-Complexities of damage related to breaches of contractual arrangements also apply to damage resulting from breaches of competition law.
+Although these types of claims are most commonly dealt with through national courts, they have also arisen in arbitration.
+Complexities of damage relating to breaches of contractual arrangements also apply to damage resulting from breaches of competition law.

-- Large upfront and sunk investments – The generation of electricity or the production and delivery of gas typically requires the construction of long-lived dedicated infrastructure; for example, a power plant or long-distance gas pipeline.
+- Large up-front and sunk investments – The generation of electricity or the production and delivery of gas typically requires the construction of long-lived dedicated infrastructure (for example, a power plant or long-distance gas pipeline).
 Consequently, investors will often seek to secure their investments with long-term (sales) contracts, which can imply similar long-term contracts further down the value chain.
 Long duration contracts mean that any persistent breach of contract obligations may create significant damage.
-Similarly, long asset lives mean that expropriation of an asset or the under-performance of an asset may create significant damage.
+Similarly, long asset lives mean that expropriation of an asset or the underperformance of an asset may create significant damage.
 Long-lived assets and long duration contracts also potentially increase the complexity of estimating damage, if it means the value of gas or electricity must be projected many years into the future.

 - The limited ability to store electricity and gas – This leads to the value of gas or electricity potentially varying substantially over time, further complicating the estimation of damage.
 Electricity is difficult and expensive to store.
 Even with the limited storage technologies that exist, such as pumped storage and batteries, the supply of electricity from all sources (including storage) needs to be balanced second by second with the demand for electricity.
-Similarly, the supply of gas also needs to be balanced with demand, albeit over slightly longer timescales given the possibility of linepack.
+Similarly, the supply of gas also needs to be balanced with demand, albeit for slightly longer timescales given the possibility of linepack.
 Since the demand for electricity and gas varies over time, the value of electricity and gas also varies over time – from one hour to the next or from one day to the next.
 Similar considerations apply seasonally, with electricity and gas prices being highest in the period of the year when demand is highest.
-This variation in demand also means that contractual arrangements for electricity or gas delivery often include a more or less precise time profile of volumes or flexibility as to the volume to be delivered in a time period.
+This variation in demand also means that contractual arrangements for electricity or gas delivery often include a more or less precise time profile of volumes or flexibility as to the volume to be delivered in a particular period.
 These special arrangements in supply contracts need to be taken into account when calculating damage.

-So, how does one go about estimating damage assuming some breach of contract or expropriation has occurred?
+So, how does one go about estimating damage, assuming some breach of contract or expropriation has occurred?